georchat/ibm-courses/README.md

 # ibm-data-science
-This project contains all the notebooks and materials from the course IBM Data Science
+This project contains all the code, data and notebooks from the course IBM Data Science on coursera